California lawmakers vote to reduce deficit by $17 billion, but harder choices lie ahead

 Instead, most of the savings comes from either cancelling or delaying spending that was approved in previous years but hasn’t yet been spent.
 It also relies on a number of accounting tricks to make the shortfall appear smaller, including shifting paychecks for state workers by one day from June 30 to July 1 so the state can count $1.6 billion in salaries for the next fiscal year.

-By doing this, Democrats are betting California’s budget problems are only temporary.
-The state is known for wild swings in revenue, especially given its overreliance on wealthy taxpayers who make most of their money from the stock market.
+Democratic leaders don’t look at it that way.
+For much of the past decade, California lawmakers have enjoyed strong surpluses that have enabled a vast expansion of government services.
+That includes paying for free lunches for all public school students and making all low-income adults eligible for government-funded health insurance regardless of their immigration status.

+By delaying spending and shifting expenses to other funds, Democrats say they are protecting essential programs from budget cuts for as long as possible.

 “We’re trying to make thoughtful choices here,” said Jesse Gabriel, a Democrat and chair of the Assembly Budget Committee.
-“At the same time, from my perspective one of the worst outcomes here would be to make a cut to a critical program that serves our most vulnerable folks and to later realize that you didn’t need to make that cut.”
+“One of the worst outcomes here would be to make a cut to a critical program that serves our most vulnerable folks and to later realize that you didn’t need to make that cut.”

-Republicans have long complained about Democrats’ approach to the budget deficits, arguing lawmakers should make structural changes to the state’s spending to better align with the reality of the state’s revenues.
-On Thursday, Republican Assemblymember Vince Fong declared it “only pushes this crisis into the future.”

-Still, Democrats have been saying for months they will likely be forced to make “tough decisions” on the budget later this year.
-The LAO has projected a deficit of $30 billion next year, which would be the third consecutive year of a multibillion-dollar shortfall.
+As the deficits have increased, more Democrats are pushing for bigger changes.
+In public hearings this week, Democratic Assemblymember Cottie Petrie-Norris said the state is “not going to solve this problem anymore by just stopping one-time spending.”
+And Democratic state Sen. Aisha Wahab said she believed the state must “be even more conservative on what we’re planning.”

+Assembly Speaker Robert Rivas told reporters on Thursday that he believes the deficit is “a longer structural problem,” adding: “That is concerning.”
+He noted lawmakers are considering a number of proposals to borrow money to pay for policy priorities, including housing, the environment and school facilities.
+Each of those would require voter approval.